MajidKouki/stock-forecaster/README.md

 * Data End Date - Default is current date on system
 * Filename - Defaults are 1 & 2

 Many of these have default values outside of the stock ticker, which is required to run the program.
 After all values have been provided, the program will pull data using the Alpaca API, prepare it, use it with the Prophet model, and save a forecast plot and a trend plot to the 'imgs' folder.
+Program now creates a third plot displaying EMA 14 and EMA 28 as well as buy and sell signals for a basic trade strategy recommendation.

 Example outputs of the code are as follows: